National Disaster Mental Health and Wellbeing Framework

 Funding and Timeline

-The Framework is funded from the Australian Government’s $76 Million Bushfire Mental Health Response Package provided for the 2019-2020 bushfires.
-However, its scope is preparation for, relief during and recovery from all national disasters.
+The Framework was funded from the Australian Government’s $76 Million Bushfire Mental Health Response Package provided for the 2019-2020 bushfires.
+However, the Framework’s scope is beyond just bushfires, including the preparation for disasters, relief activity and recovery.